Lamar Odom’s Book Will Spill Some Kardashian Secrets, According To ‘Us Weekly’

 Lamar Odom, 38, is writing a book about his life, according to Us Weekly.
 The ex-husband of Khloe Kardashian will talk about his basketball career, following bad friends, and his marriage to Khloe, among other things.
 The book also promises to disclose some Kardashian family secrets, according to reports.

-Odom was involved in a near-fatal drug overdose at a Nevada brothel in October 2015, and the book will also reveal the circumstances that led to the incident, according to the Us Weekly.
+The book will also reveal the circumstances that led to Odom’s near-fatal drug overdose at a Nevada brothel in October 2015, according to Us Weekly.

 Reportedly, the former basketball player wants people to know the truth because of the many lies that were written about him.
 The book shouldn’t be seen as an attack on Khloe or the Kardashian family, according to Lamar.
 The book may contain some Kardashian family secrets, but Lamar has no intention of hurting them, reports Hit.
 The ex-husband of Khloe says he still loves Khloe but accepts the fact that she had to move on without him.
 Lamar and Khloe were married for seven years, from 2009 to 2016.
 The reality TV star is now expecting her first child with boyfriend Tristan Thompson.